teuben/QAC/README.md

 m field of view is given as well with the larger green circle.
 The top right panel is the reconstructed TP map from the pseudo-visibilities generated from a virtual interferometer emulating the short spacings.
-The pure interferometeric map that combines the 7 m and 12 m data is shown in the lower left panel, and combining the TP visibilities with those of the 7-m+12-m Arrays are then shown in the lower right panel, now recovering the large scale flux, as well as the fine scale structure.
+The pure interferometric map that combines the 7m and 12 m data is shown in the lower left panel, and combining the TP visibilities with those of the 7m+12m arrays are then shown in the lower right panel, now recovering the large scale flux, as well as the finer scale structure.

 ![example-smc2](figures/example-smc2.png)